Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 ## testing.csv
 * This is the dataset which has been used to test our model so that we can know the accuracy of our model. this dataset is predefined with output.

+## Compiled_Report.pdf
+* This is the complete explaination of Each and every module implemented in software.
+You can refer to the pdf for the detailed explaination of every part.

 ## PythonCodeOfAlgorithm.py
 This is the file which consist of dataset and there are various differnt algorithms used for training of our model which are as follows:
 * Decision Tree